karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 The Data Collector will generate a Cobertura XML file. **The XML Cobertura format is frequently used as a standard format for Code Coverage reports.**

-If you attempt to run the ``dotnet test --collect:"XPlat Code Coverage"`` command without having the ``Coverlet.Collector`` installed on your Unit Tests projects, no Code Coverage will be collected and you'll receive a warning.
+If you attempt to run the ``dotnet test --collect:"XPlat Code Coverage"`` command without having the ``Coverlet.Collector`` package installed on your Unit Tests projects, no Code Coverage will be collected and you'll receive a warning.

 ```shell
 Data collection : Unable to find a datacollector with friendly name 'XPlat Code Coverage'.